karmab/kcli-ztp/docs/index.rst

 Beyond typical packages, we also install openstack ironic client.

-openstack client is not strictly needed, since ironic is to be seen as an implementation detail for the installer, but this is still helpful to troubleshoot progress of the masters or workers deployment.
+openstack client is not strictly needed, since ironic is to be seen as an implementation detail for the installer, but this is still helpful to troubleshoot progress of the ctlplanes or workers deployment.

 Binaries retrieval
 ==================